-This paper presents DGSM, a unique generative spatial model, which to our knowledge, is the first application of Sum-Product Networks to the domain of robotics.
+This paper presents DGSM, a unique generative spatial model, which to our knowledge, is the first application of sum-product networks to the domain of robotics.
 Our results demonstrate that DGSM provides an efficient framework for learning deep probabilistic representations of robotic environments, spanning low-level features, geometry, and semantic representations.
-We have shown that DGSM has great generative and discriminative potential, and can be used to predict latent spatial concepts and missing observations.
-It can solve a variety of important robotic tasks, from semantic classification of places and uncertainty estimation, to novelty detection and generation of place appearances based on semantic information.
+We have shown that DGSM can be used to solve a variety of important robotic tasks, from semantic classification of places and uncertainty estimation to novelty detection and generation of place appearances based on semantic information.
 DGSM has appealing properties and offers state-of-the-art performance.
-Our future efforts will focus on extending DGSM to include more complex perception provided by visual and depth sensors, as well as exploit the resulting deep representations for probabilistic reasoning and planning at multiple levels of abstraction.
+While our results were based on laser range data, the approach is readily applicable to learning rich hierarchical representations from RGBD or 2D visual data.
+Our future efforts will explore such learning of robot environments as well as exploit the resulting deep representations for probabilistic reasoning and planning at multiple levels of abstraction.